HappyFresh Business Model And How it Works

 HappyFresh Business Model

 After its launch in 2015, the company has already partnered with around 278 supermarkets and stores that use HappyFresh’s online delivery services to provide their customers with quick, easy, and reliable grocery shopping.
-The company delivers over 100,000 items via its mobile app that has been downloaded more than 1.5 million times!
+The company delivers over 100,000 items via its mobile app which has been downloaded more than 1.5 million times!

 HappyFresh started its journey when the online marketplace was a novel concept.
 Partnerships include well-known names such as Ranch Market and Farmer’s Market that have added to the popularity of the platform.
 The company works on models similar to the famous Instacart and Honestbee.
 It employs personal shoppers who select products in-store.
 HappyFresh’s next-hour delivery is possible because of its on-demand logistics network.
 The founding team consists of Markus Bihler, Fajar Budiprasetyo, and Benjamin Koellmann.